Zilliqa/dev-portal-old/docs/api-websocket.md

 }
 ```

-The followings are case by case for each subscription:
+The following sections provide the details for each subscription topic.

 ### Subscribe New Block

-#### query message
+#### Query message

 ```json
 {